Seggan/Rol/docs/syntax.md

 # Syntax

-These are syntax examples for various problems.
 As can be seen, it is heavily borrowed from Kotlin.

 ## Done
 These are the ones that you can actually run with Rol's current state of development.